Dipa Ma: Meditation

 After her husband died, Dipa Ma was extremely unhappy.
 One day a doctor suggested that she learn how to meditate.
 She attended her first meditation retreat at the Kamayut Meditation Center in Rangoon.
 She soon after attended her second retreat, at the Thathana Yeiktha center, where the Venerable Mahasi Sayadaw was teacher-in-residence.
 There she experienced the first stage of enlightenment.

-In 1963 she was chosen to study the siddhis or spiritual powers with the Indian master Anagarika Munindra, a senior student of Mahasi Sayadaw.
+In 1963 she was chosen to study the siddhis (spiritual powers) with the Indian master Anagarika Munindra, a senior student of Mahasi Sayadaw.
 According to scholars, the Visuddhimagga is one of the extremely rare texts within the enormous literatures of various forms of Jainism, Buddhism, and Hinduism to give explicit details about how spiritual masters were thought to actually manifest supernormal abilities.
 Abilities such as flying through the air, walking through solid obstructions, diving into the ground, walking on water and so forth are performed by changing one element, such as earth, into another element, such as air.
 The individual must master kasina meditation before this is possible.
-Dipa Ma, who trained via the Visuddhimagga, was said to demonstrate these abilities.
+Dipa Ma, who trained via the Visuddhimagga, claimed to have these abilities, but her claim was never independently verified.